With the exception of spatial indexes,

 indexes are B-tree data

 R-trees, which are

-records are stored in the leaf pages of the tree.
+Index records are stored in the leaf pages of their B-tree or

+R-tree data structure.
 The default size of an index page is

 InnoDB tries to leave 1/16 of the page free

 for future insertions and updates of the index records.
 If index

 records are inserted in a sequential order (ascending or

 descending), the resulting index pages are about 15/16 full.
 If

 records are inserted in a random order, the pages are from 1/2